 Reiss tells of his experiences with good and bad usability in his long career and gives us the practical advice on how to deal with the bad.
 I love his warm, engaging style, and it feels like he’s talking directly to you.
 The entire book is also superbly and richly illustrated.

 100 Things Every Designer Needs To Know About People

 Susan M. Weinschenk

-Some readers might put this in the ‘pop psych’ category, but this does this a disservice.
-It’s a useful, well researched and highly readable UXbook that you can dip in and out of.
+Some readers might put this in the ‘pop-psych’ category, but this does this a disservice.
+It’s a useful, well researched and highly readable UX book that you can dip in and out of.
 It’s also fun to read, which is obviously the point.
 Yes, things can be fun and also useful.
-It’s a book you can read form start to finish.
+It’s a book you can read from start to finish.